Luciana Brasil is a partner at Branch MacMaster and the lead of its class action practice.

-A native of Brazil, Luciana speaks Portuguese fluently, and maintains a membership in the Brazilian Bar Association (Ordem dos Advogados do Brasil), Sao Paulo Chapter.
-Luciana has a lifelong passion for equestrian pursuits and is a director of STaRS (Southlands Therapeutic Riding Society), a registered non-profit society that provides therapeutic riding opportunities for persons with disabilities.
-Luciana shares her Vancouver home with her husband, daughter and their Rhodesian Ridgeback dogs.
+Luciana speaks Portuguese fluently, and maintains a membership in the Brazilian Bar Association (Ordem dos Advogados do Brasil), Sao Paulo Chapter.
+Luciana has a lifelong passion for equestrian pursuits and volunteers with STaRS (Southlands Therapeutic Riding Society), a registered non-profit society that provides therapeutic riding opportunities for persons with disabilities.
+Luciana shares her Vancouver home with her family and their Rhodesian Ridgeback dogs.

 Areas of Practice